18F/unit-testing-node/_pages/components/rule.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

-It's failing because now the earlier test is actually exercising the new code
+It's failing because the earlier test is now exercising the new code path you
-path we just introduced into `channelMatches()`.
-In this case, it's the test
+just introduced into `channelMatches()`.
+In this case, the test itself—not the
-itself that needs updating, not the code under test.
-Update all the tests that
+code under test—that needs updating.
+Update all the tests that call
-call `rule.match()` with the following declaration:
+`rule.match()` with the following declaration:

 ```js
         // previous var declarations...